OpenEnergyPlatform/oeplatform/docs/install/manual_db_setup.md

 ### 1.2 Install Apache Jena Fuseki

+!!! note
+    - Skip the installation if your developement task is not aimed at the OEKG.
+    - For more information about Apache Jena Fuseki please visit [this page.](https://jena.apache.org/documentation/fuseki2/)

 1. Download [apache-jena-fuseki-4.2.0.tar.gz](https://archive.apache.org/dist/jena/binaries/apache-jena-fuseki-4.2.0.tar.gz)
 (for other versions please check [here](https://jena.apache.org/download/))
 2. Extract the downloaded file.